Sunday, November 30, 2008

 Happy shopping!
 And remember, there's no need to trample other people in celebration of the birth of the Prince of Peace.

-Black Friday, but Not What You Think
+Black Friday, But Not What You Think

 Joel was ill all day yesterday and couldn't join us at the table for Thanksgiving.
 This morning he woke up feeling worse, so Nettl drove him to the ER.
 As soon as he calls, I'll go get him.